verhas/repl/README.md

-To start using the library you have to create a simple `public static void main()` that initializes the structure defining the commands via fluent API and starts the application loop calling `run()` at the end of the fluid API chain.
+To start using the library you have to create a simple `public static void main()` that initializes the structure defining the commands via fluent API and starts the application loop calling `run()` at the end of the fluid API call chain.
 A sample application can be found in the test directories of the application in the `javax0.repl.sample` package: `ReplTetsApplicationTest` The application contains the following code:

 ```java